bu-bu-xxx/RA/RABBI-refactor/README.md

 ```

 ## Notes
-- The framework modules are importable via `python -m framework.cli` from inside this folder.
+- The CLI is available via `python -m cli` from inside this folder.
 Programmatic usage can `import framework.runner` etc.

 ### Cache compatibility
 - Shelve files created by older code may embed pickles importing modules that no longer exist.
 The runner ignores unreadable cache entries and recomputes missing results automatically, then writes back compatible entries.